HazyResearch/deepdive/doc/writing-model-ddlog.md

 ### Specifying correlations

 Now, in almost every problem, the variables are correlated with each other in a special way, and it is desirable to enrich the model with this domain knowledge.
-Such correlations can be modeled by creating certain types of factors that connect to those correlated variables, and this is where a richer syntax in the *FACTOR_HEAD* comes into play.
+Such correlations can be modeled by creating certain types of factors that connect multiple correlated variables together.
+This is where a richer syntax in the *FACTOR_HEAD* comes into play.
-DDlog borrows a lot of syntax heavily from [Markov Logic Networks](https://en.wikipedia.org/wiki/Markov_logic_network) and hence [first-order logic](https://en.wikipedia.org/wiki/First-order_logic).
+DDlog borrows a lot of syntax from [Markov Logic Networks](https://en.wikipedia.org/wiki/Markov_logic_network), and hence, [first-order logic](https://en.wikipedia.org/wiki/First-order_logic).

 For example, the following rule in [the smoke example](example-smoke.md) correlates two variable relations.